-Finally, a statistic that can have a number of interpretations, positive and negative, but that's worth noting either way: The total number of auditor changes for Q2 2013 was up more than 80 percent over the same period in 2012 -- 281 versus 153.
+Finally, in a statistic that can have a number of interpretations, both positive and negative, but that’s worth noting either way: The total number of auditor changes for the second quarter of 2013 was up more than 80 percent over the same period in 2012 -- 281 versus 153.

 Register or login for access to this item and much more